ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Publishing to GitHub
 ~~~~~~~~~~~~~~~~~~~~
 Publishing :ref:`Artifacts` to GitHub is also possible.
-These will be available
+These are available
 in the ``https://github.com/pyansys/project-name/releases`` section.
-Publishing manually a :ref:`Artifacts` into GitHub must be avoided to reduce
+Publishing :ref:`Artifacts` into GitHub manually must be avoided to reduce
 human-error.
-Instead, refer to :ref:`Automating The Release Process` for more
+For more information, see :ref:`Automating The Release Process`.
-information.

-Automating the Release Process
+Automating the release process
 ------------------------------
 Automating the release process is a good practice because it minimizes human error and
 alleviates the developer's workload.